coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

     {: .important}
     The AWS Glue ETL job IAM role must have access to the encryption key you choose.
 We recommend using the InsuranceLake KMS key, `dev-insurancelake-kms-key`, because the AWS Glue ETL job IAM role already has access to decrypt using this key.

-1. Grant the AWS Glue IAM role access to the **Secrets Manager secret**.
+1. Grant the AWS Glue IAM role access to the Secrets Manager secret you just created.

     {: .note }
     The AWS managed policy `AWSGlueServiceRole` does not include Secrets Manager permissions.